 It is this first relationship with you that teaches babies to feel secure and good about themselves with other people.
 They learn to trust you because they know you are paying attention to them and taking care of them.
 Babies that have strong bonds with their parents are more likely to trust others and have good relationships as adults.

-Bonding is a Process.
+Bonding is a Process

 You and your baby may bond within a few minutes, over a few days, or a few weeks.
 Bonding may take longer if your baby needed intensive medical care at birth, or if you adopted your baby.
 Know that you can bond with your adopted baby as well as biological parents bond with their children.

-DO NOT worry or feel guilty if it takes more time than you expected to form a close bond with your baby.
+Do not worry or feel guilty if it takes more time than you expected to form a close bond with your baby.
 This does not mean that you are a bad parent.
 As long as you are taking care of your baby's basic needs, the bond will form.

 Tips for Bonding with your Baby